TheCaptain989/lidarr-flac2mp3/README.md

 ### Environment Variable
 The `flac2mp3.sh` script also allows the use of arguments provided by the `FLAC2MP3_ARGS` environment variable.
 This allows advanced use cases without having to provide a custom script.

-For example, the following value would convert any .mp3 to Opus:
+For example, the following value in your `docker run` command would convert any .mp3 to Opus:
 ```
 -e FLAC2MP3_ARGS='-a "-vn -c:a libopus -b:a 192k" -e .opus -r "[.]mp3$"'
 ```